 Supporting experimental gatherings, projects, and initiatives that demonstrate a potential for new, adaptive approaches and insights for responding to challenges facing the Church.

-While Learning Projects may, over time, develop into scalable projects or more prescriptive solutions, TMF’s primary interest is in supporting initial, innovative efforts for testing the feasibility of new solutions and the effectiveness of the outcomes provided.
+In addition to Learning Communities, another TMF platform is Learning Projects, which may take the form of a one-time event/conversation or an on-going experiment for the purpose of learning around a significant issue facing the church’s ability to live out its mission.
+These projects are often the place where TMF engages its own learning agenda.
+While Learning Projects may, over time, develop into scalable projects, TMF’s primary interest is in supporting initial, innovative efforts for testing the feasibility of new solutions and the effectiveness of the outcomes provided.

 Current Learning Projects: